Platforms, technical facilities, infrastructure, and services

 - Biotechnology Facility that enables the cultivation of microorganisms and the production, purification, and characterization of biomolecules and proteins.

-- Plant Product Processing Platform (PLANET): Processing of Plant Products with Emerging Technologies, which processes plant-based raw materials from various sources (cereals, lignocellulosic materials) for use in food, energy, biomaterials, or biomolecules.
+- Plant Product Processing Platform (PLANET:Processing of PLANt products with Emergent Technologies), which processes plant-based raw materials from various sources (grains, lignocellulosic materials) for use in food, energy, biomaterials, or biomolecules.
 Part of the Carnot Institute 3BACR and the RMT Al-Chimie network.

 - Durability and Wood Protection to conduct durability tests and evaluate the effectiveness of various protection systems for wood and wood-based materials.

-- Physical and mechanical characterization conducts tests to characterize the properties of tropical and Mediterranean woods, wood-based products, and other woody materials (coconut palm, bamboo, etc.).
+- Physical and Mechanical Characterization conducts tests to characterize the properties of tropical and Mediterranean woods, wood-based products, and other woody materials (coconut palm, bamboo, etc.).

 - Machining Center is equipped with all the necessary and appropriate equipment for the various stages of machining and processing the selected tropical and temperate woods.